UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/README.md

 ## Continuous Integration with Travis CI
 [Travis CI][travis] is a Continuous Integration tool that performs builds of your project every time you push to GitHub.
 This is very helpful, as it makes keeping track of your testing over the lifetime of a project very easy.
 Having a build/test history makes finding where, or when, your project broke less of a nightmare.

-With Travis any open-source, public project on GitHub can use Travis CI for free whereas people normally need to pay for the ability to use Travis to build private repositories.
+Any open-source, public project on GitHub can use Travis CI for free whereas people normally need to pay for the ability to use Travis to build private repositories.
 Through your GitHub Student pack, you get free private builds on Travis while you're a student.

 > Protip: The GitHub Student pack has a ton of really awesome stuff in it, including $100 of credit to Digital Ocean! https://education.github.com/pack/offers